 Vitamin D is an important fat-soluble secosteroid hormone that assists in the absorption of calcium, iron, magnesium, zinc, and phosphate throughout the body.
 Many of the aforementioned nutrients are vital for the overall health and survival of mammals, including us, humans.
-Vitamin D is important for not only the feet and legs, but for the entire body because it distributes and promotes the beneficial effects of the nutrients to parts of the body that need these supplements to maintain good health and to promote it.
+It is important for not only the feet and legs, but for the entire body because it distributes and promotes the beneficial effects of the nutrients to parts of the body that need these supplements to maintain good health and to promote it.

 Vitamin D is created under the skin as a result of exposure to natural (and in some cases artificial) light.
 While common language refers to it as “vitamin D” it’s technically a hormone that is created naturally within the human body.
-After the skin’s exposure to the sun, vitamin D is carried to the liver from which it is distributed to various parts of the body through the blood stream, kidneys, dermal skin layer, bones and other major glands.
+After the skin’s exposure to the sun, the vitamin is carried to the liver from which it is distributed to various parts of the body through the blood stream, kidneys, dermal skin layer, bones and other major glands.

 Vitamin D helps to:

 - Strengthen bones and teeth by supplying them with vital minerals

 - Reduce bone fractures